Futura-Py/TimerX/docs/docs/CONTRIBUTING.md

 ```shell
 git push
 ```
-After that, you can open a PR [here](https://github.com/sumeshir26/TimerX/pulls) and a reviewer will review it soon.
+After that, you can open a PR [here](https://github.com/sumeshir26/TimerX/pulls/new).
+Choose your branch and open it and a reviewer will review it soon.